 - Respect for all persons and property

-Students that failed homebase last year (2020) have until 12:10 pm on Friday September 24, 2021 to make up the missing requirements and replace their homebase failures with passing grades.
+Students that failed homebase last year (2020) had until 12:10 pm on Friday September 24, 2021 to make up the missing requirements and replace their homebase failures with passing grades.
+If your student did not complete this, please contact your student's homebase teacher.

 FOR SENIORS, ALL HOMEBASE REQUIREMENTS DUE FRIDAY, 12/03/2021, BY 12:10PM